quii/learn-go-with-tests/anti-patterns.md

 **Don't be afraid to break out of your table and write new tests** rather than adding new fields and booleans to the table `struct`.

-A thing to bear in mind when writing software is
+A thing to bear in mind when writing software is,

 > [Simple is not easy](https://www.infoq.com/presentations/Simple-Made-Easy/)